johnWilshire/contest/readme.md

 * Males
 * Nests
 * logging
+    * log deaths and energy expenditure
 * finish DESCRIPTION file
 * parameters from json function wrapper
+* optimisations
+    * for parameters that will be used a lot in a class save them to the class

 ## Milestones
 * one generation